 From that time on, I painted off and on during my leisure time.
 I took several courses, including one at Prince George’s Community College after I retired and one at the Manatee Art Center after I moved to Florida.
 Mostly though, I have just painted on my own.

 All of the paintings except the water color with the Mastodon hunters are done in acrylic.
 They include several that I did in the original art class – the two primitives, the forest scene and the Brazilian farmer.
 They also include two paintings I did while taking the Art Class at Prince George’s College – the painting of our model and a copy of a classical Chinese painting.
 With my partner Ed’s encouragement, I have spent more time at the easel in recent years.
 Among these paintings are three views around the tower at Emerson Point – the tower itself, a tree in the pathway through the woods, and the shoreline nearby.
 There are also three paintings of views at our favorite summer hangout – the Deep Creek area of Western Maryland.
 These include the old railroad station in Oakland, a view of the Youghiogheny River near the Farmer’s Market there, and Tolliver Falls further up on the Youghiogheny River.
 The other paintings are taken from photos that I found in various places that seemed good subjects for the kind of painting I like to do.

 This is the first time that I have had a showing that just included my own paintings.
-Most of these were hanging on the walls of our home in Palmetto, and with limited space and future down-sizing, it is with reluctance that I part with them.
-I also have many more paintings at home if anyone is interested in looking them over.
+Most of these were hanging on the walls of our home in Palmetto, and now with limited space in future down-sizing, it is with reluctance that I part with them.
+I also have many more paintings if anyone is interested in looking them over.